-You can have the plan premium taken out of your monthly Social Security check.
-Contact Customer Service for more information on how to pay your plan premium this way.
+You can have the penalty taken out of your monthly Social Security check.
+Contact Customer Service for more information on how to pay your penalty this way.
 We will be happy to help you set this up.
 (Phone numbers for Customer Service are printed on the back cover of this document.)

-Changing the way you pay your plan premium
+Changing the way you pay your Part D late enrollment penalty.
+If you decide to